LetsDNS/letsdns/docs/source/config.rst

 - action = *identifier*

-  One of the following identifiers must be specified:
+  LetsDNS "acts" on all all configuration sections which define an action.
+  This is the reason why I recommend **not** defining actions in the [DEFAULT] section, unless it is the only section in your configuration set.

+  The following action identifiers are available:

   - dane-tlsa

     Create DANE TLSA records using the DNS Update protocol (see `RFC 2136`_).
-    If your nameserver is running on the same machine as LetsDNS, or if it is accessible over a network connection, using this action is usually the most convenient way to publish DNS records.
+    If your nameserver is running on the same machine as LetsDNS, or if it is accessible over a network connection, using this action is the recommend and most convenient way to publish DNS records.

   - dynamic:*module.containing.YourActionClass*